m2lawrence/Microsoft-C-Mobile-Website/README.md

 View to display my razor website page.
 Entity Framework 6 to connect to the backend Microsoft SQL database.
 Microsoft SQL Server MS 2019 backend database to store my data.

+I do this free to help my church.